 How to prepare for coding interview of Google, Microsoft, Amazon & Facebook?

-Many of us have questions in our minds like how to prepare for the coding interview of those dream companies like Google, Microsoft, Amazon, Flipkart, and Facebook.
+Many of us have question in our minds, how to prepare for the coding interview of dream companies like Google, Microsoft, Amazon, Flipkart, and Facebook.

 Well, you should start by strengthening your programming language skills.
 Get a good grasp over a language syntax and library methods, preferably Java or C++.
 For C++, you should memorise the major data structures’ syntax from STL library.

 Once you have a good knowledge of a language’s basics.
 You should move onto data structures & algorithms.

 For data structures & algorithm, Introduction to Algorithms by Thomas H. Cormen is the holy grail.
 Every aspiring software engineer, must read it once.
 (You could buy it from the Amazon: Introduction to Algorithms.)

 You can also study from online tutorials: